Vicious Rumors: The classic Vicious Rumors: from Digital Dictator to Word of Mouth (1987–1994)

-Death of Carl Albert and subsequent releases (1995–2001)
+Death of Carl Albert and subsequent releases (1995–2003)

 After returning from the European Ultimate-Power-Force-Tour with Metal Church and Paul Di'Anno's Killers, singer Carl Albert was killed in a California Bay Area car accident on April 22, 1995.
 Around the same time, Mark McGee left the band.
 Steve Smyth (future member of Nevermore, Testament and Forbidden) was recruited as his replacement.

 Upon Albert's death, the band released A Tribute to Carl Albert (culled from non-soundboard recordings taken from the Word of Mouth European tour), and their first home video The First Ten Years.
 Additionally Mark McGee composed and recorded the song "Find Your Way Home" for one of his solo projects (currently unpublished) and dedicated it to the memory of Albert.

 The band decided not to replace Albert at that time, and Thorpe assumed the role of vocalist for the band's next album: Something Burning.
 This album was released in 1996 on the Massacre Records label.
 The song "Perpetual", included on the album, was the last track written with Albert.
 The resulting reviews of the new release were favorable, and VR subsequently undertook a European tour with Accept to support it.
-Cyberchrist, their next studio album, was recorded and released in 1998 with newcomer Brian Allen on vocals.
+Cyberchrist, their next studio album, was recorded and released in 1998 with newcomer Brian O'Connor on vocals.
 The band was invited by Blind Guardian to join them for 30 tour dates on their highly successful "Nightfall in Middle-Earth" European tour.
 The band then took some time off from touring and recording primarily to recruit new personnel.
 They recruited a new bass player, Cornbread, who replaced Tommy Sisco, and Ira Black (ex Heathen—later with Lizzy Borden) filled the spot left by departing guitarist Smyth.
 Session players Atma Anur, Dan Lawson and Will Carroll (later with Death Angel) briefly sat in for drummer Larry Howe—who at the time wanted to take some time off from touring and recording.
-The new lineup recorded and released Sadistic Symphony with vocalist Morgan Thorn in 2001, but Allen re-joined the band for live dates in the US and Europe in support of the new album.
+The new lineup recorded and released Sadistic Symphony with vocalist Morgan Thorn in 2001, but O'Connor re-joined the band for live dates in the US and Europe in support of the new album.
+These three albums had a more groove-oriented sound.

 There were no new releases by Vicious Rumors in 2002 or 2003.
 During this period, band leader Thorpe was asked by longtime friend Daniel Jones of rock & roll band 7th Order to take part in recording sessions, alongside veteran British guitarist Martin Pugh (of Steamhammer, the first Rod Stewart solo album and Armageddon) and drummer Tim Kelliher (of Randy Hansen's Machine Gun), for their The Lake of Memory album (released on the Big Island Sounds label in 2007).
 Several tracks prominently featured Thorpe, and the album enjoyed a great deal of worldwide radio airplay.